Meathead's Ruminations:Thought for Food

 Food is like sex, only you can talk about it in polite company.
-My ruminations, "Thought for Food" appear irregularly and covers a wide range of topics, from food, cooking, drink, and barbecue, and occasionally, politics.
+My ruminations, I call them "Thought for Food", appear irregularly and covers a wide range of topics, from food, cooking, drink, and barbecue, and occasionally, politics.
 Don't get me started.

 2011-5-25 New USDA Recommended Temps Change Little and are Still Mindboggling.
 The USDA has just revised its recommended cooking temps for safety and pay no attention to flavor, texture, and juiciness.